CalFresh can help you and your family.

 The new rules do not change your CalWORKs 48-month time limit or your cash aid amount, but the WTW rules to stay on aid have changed.

-Cash Assistance Program for Immigrants (CAPI) is a state-funded cash assistance program for certain aged, blind and disabled immigrants.
-DHA is the lead county in the North State/Orange CAPI Consortium.
-DHA staff processes applications and maintains continuing cases for Orange County and 24 Northern California counties.
+Cash Assistance Program for Immigrants (CAPI) is a state-funded program for aged, blind and disabled legal immigrants who are ineligible for Supplemental Security Income/State Supplementary Payment Program (SSI/SSP) due to immigration status.
+Sacramento is the administering county for the North State/Orange CAPI Consortium.
+DHA staff processes applications and maintains continuing cases for 26 Northern California counties, including Sacramento.

 CalWORKs provides cash aid and services to eligible needy families.
 One of the services provided to help families achieve self–sufficiency is temporary child care subsidies.